-Yep, you can, although make sure you’ve read the course “own machine” policy.
+Yep, you can, although make sure you’ve read the course’s “own machine” policy.

 Do I have to use my own laptop/desktop machine?

-Nope, you’re welcome to just use the computers in the CSIT labs.
+Nope, you’re welcome to just use the computers in the CSIT labs and the Peter Karmel building.
 We’ll make sure they’ve got all the software you need.

 Can I use a different compiler/toolchain/text editor?